Section 1: Opening Prayer

 As you can see, the end of the story reverses the beginning.
 Job returns to being blessed by God.
 But more importantly, and more to the point of the story, there is a different picture of God portrayed.

 All through the story there is an assumption that good things happen to people who do good and if bad things happen to you, it means you must have been bad.
 Job’s friends said it.
 Another assumption, one that Job’s wife was working on when she told Job to curse God, was that God does bad things to people almost at random.
 In the end, all of these are disproven.
 God’s response reminds us that we are very very small… and our understanding of things is very very small.
 We live in a world that has been made imperfect through sinfulness, and where terrible things happen.
 Occasionally when a disaster happens someone, usually a famous Christian, will speak words of judgement about it… saying it is punishment for some sort of wrong.
 An example is after the 2010 Haiti earthquake when one Christian TV personality blamed the earthquake on a supposed “pact with the devil” that happened over 100 years ago during a slave rebellion (which was not a verified fact anyway).
 These things are ways we try to make sense of the world around us.
 But it is important to realize that the world doesn’t always make sense… to remember that even when terrible things happen that are beyond our causing or power to prevent, things like storms or floods or fires, that they weren’t sent by God to send a message or to punish.
 They are simply things that have terrible impacts on us.

 Section 4: Learn & Engage

 Click here to take the quiz: testmoz.com/410042.
-Remember to use your real name.
+Please use code TBFF and your first name.